Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

 UNU-EHS, established in December 2003, is part of the UNU system, a worldwide network of research and training institutes.
 Its mission is to advance human security through knowledge-based approaches to reducing vulnerability and environmental risks.
 For more information, please visit www.ehs.unu.edu.

-Under the authority of the Director of UNU-EHS, the successful candidate shall be responsible for the following tasks:
+Under the authority of the Director of UNU-EHS and the guidance of the EVES Head of Section, the successful candidate will be entrusted with the following tasks:

 Required qualifications and experience include:

 This position entails a high degree of travel.

 Applications from suitably qualified women candidates are particularly encouraged.